atoppi/simple-wordle-solver/README.md

 - `2`: pick words with the most frequent chars among the remaining words

 This strategy proved to be very poor.
-It has a success rate of 79.3% in 5.0 average steps.
+It has a success rate of 79.4% in 5.0 average steps.
 It also is very slow, since it needs to re-calculate chars frequency at each step.

 - `3`: mix 1 and 2, picking words with the most frequent *distinct* chars

-It has a success rate of 93% with 4.3 average steps needed.
+It has a success rate of 92.4% with 4.3 average steps needed.
 However it is as slow as `2`.

 - `4`: similar to `3`, but pick words with the most frequent distinct chars in a *specific position*

-It has a success rate of 94.6% with 4.2 average steps needed.
+It has a success rate of 94.7% with 4.2 average steps needed.

 - `5`: refine `4`, by picking the most common english word among the candidates selected by strategy `4`

-It has a success rate of 97.1% in 4.1 average steps.
+It has a success rate of 98.3% in 4.0 average steps.

 - `6`: refine `5`, when remaining solutions set is very small does not evaluate the strategy `4` metric and just picks the most common english word

+It has a success rate of 98.5% in 4.0 average steps.

+- `7`: refine `6`, by using a blacklist for bad guesses

-It has a success rate of 98.3% in 4.1 average steps.
+It has a success rate of 99.3% in 4.0 average steps.

 This is the default strategy.